lbenicio/cloudflare-email/README.md

     - Publish: `wrangler publish --env production`

     If you run into build issues, ensure your local `node` and `npm` are up to date and run `npm install` to refresh devDependencies.

+    ## CI / GitHub Actions

+    A workflow is included to build and deploy on pushes to `main` (`.github/workflows/deploy.yml`).

+    Required repository secrets:

+    - `CF_API_TOKEN` — Cloudflare API token with Workers publish permissions.
+    - `CF_ACCOUNT_ID` — Your Cloudflare account ID.

+    The workflow runs `npm ci`, `npm run type:check`, and then uses the official `cloudflare/wrangler-action` to publish to Cloudflare.